adraismawur/python-template-maxi/README.md

   - A requirements.txt file
 - A test folder with an example unit test
 - A black configuration in the _pyproject.toml_ file
+- A flake8 configuration in the .flake8 file
 - A pre-commit configuration file (.pre-commit-config.yaml), with the following hooks:
   - Black
   - Flake8